JetBrains/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2018.md

 : Use `org.jetbrains.idea.svn.api.ClientFactory` instead.

 `clojure` package removed
-: Clojure 1.8 jars are removed from IntelliJ Ultimate package, provide your own jars if needed.
+: Clojure 1.8 jars are removed from the IntelliJ Ultimate package; provide your own jars if needed.

 `com.intellij.ide.structureView.newStructureView.StructureViewComponent.getTreeBuilder` method removed
 : Use `queueUpdate` and `getTree` instead.